zarpafantasma/corpus_rythmos/I- Scientific_Papers/013-en_US-Rhythmic_Meteorology.md

 The atmosphere and ocean are fundamentally coupled complex fluids.
 If RTM governs hurricane intensification in the atmosphere, its topological scaling laws must translate to the denser, slower-moving ocean.
 We subjected the framework to this planetary test by analyzing turbulent pair-dispersion (the Richardson t³ law) and the mesoscale Kinetic Energy (KE) spectrum.

-Oceanographic data—collected via AVISO+ satellite altimetry and drifter buoys—contains massive systemic noise from wind shear, wave interactions, and instrumental drift.
+Oceanographic data, collected via AVISO+ satellite altimetry and drifter buoys, contains massive systemic noise from wind shear, wave interactions, and instrumental drift.
 To isolate true physical scaling, we deployed Orthogonal Distance Regression (ODR) and Monte Carlo variance reconstruction.

 **E.2.
 Richardson Dispersion: The t³ Law**